Zeke-OS/zeke/doc/coding_standards.markdown

                         + comp   = component/functionality eg. thread
                                    components will change thread status

-*Note:* `module_compFunction` is obsoleted.

 Standard Data Types
 -------------------

 ### Typedefs

-Typedefs are used in zeke for most of the structs and for some portability related things where we may want or have to change types for example between platforms.
+Typedefs are historically used in Zeke for most of the structs and for some portability where we may want or have to change the actual type on different hardware platforms.
+Usually there should be no need to use typedef for structs.

 ### Enums

-Avoid using enums in kernel space, they are ugly and don't behave nicely.
+Avoid using enums in kernel space, they are ugly, doesn't behave nicely and doesn't add any additional protection.
 Usually enums even seems to generate more code than using #defined values.

-Enums might be ok in user space and in interfaces between user space and kernel space.
+Enums are ok in user space and in interfaces between user space and kernel space.
 Some standard things may even require using enums.
+Especially some POSIX interfaces requires use of enums.

 ABI and Calling Convention
 --------------------------

-Zeke uses, naturally, mainly the default calling convention defined by GCC and Clang, which is a bit different than the standard calling convention.
+Zeke uses mainly the default calling convention defined by GCC and Clang, which is a bit different than the standard calling convention for ARM.
 Here is a brief description of ABI and calling convention used in Zeke.

     +----------+------+-----------------------------------------------------+
     | Register | Alt. | Usage                                               |